New omicron variant stokes world fears, triggers travel bans | Health

 There was no immediate indication whether the variant causes more severe disease.
 As with other variants, some infected people display no symptoms, South African experts said.
 The WHO panel drew from the Greek alphabet in naming the variant omicron, as it has done with earlier, major variants of the virus.

-Even though some of the genetic changes appear worrisome, it was unclear if the new variant would pose a significant public health threat.
+Even though some of the genetic changes appear worrisome, it was unclear how much of a public health threat it posed.
 Some previous variants, like the beta variant, initially concerned scientists but did not spread very far.

-The 27-nation European Union imposed a temporary ban on air travel from southern Africa, and stocks tumbled in Asia, Europe and the United States.
-The Dow Jones Industrial Average dropped more than 1,000 points.
-The S&P 500 index was down 2.3%, on pace for its worst day since February.
-The price of oil plunged nearly 12%.
+The 27-nation European Union suspended air travel from southern Africa, and stocks tumbled in Asia, Europe and the United States.
+The Dow Jones Industrial Average dropped more than 1,000 points before an afternoon uptick.
+The S&P 500 index was down 2.3 per cent, on pace for its worst day since February.
+The price of oil plunged nearly 12 per cent.

 “The last thing we need is to bring in a new variant that will cause even more problems,” German Health Minister Jens Spahn said.
 The member nations of the EU have experienced a massive spike in cases recently.

-She insisted on extreme caution, warning that “mutations could lead to the emergence and spread of even more concerning variants of the virus that could spread worldwide within a few months''.

-Belgium became the first European Union country to announce a case of the variant.

 “It's a suspicious variant,'' Health Minister Frank Vandenbroucke said.
 “We don't know if it's a very dangerous variant.”
-It has yet to be detected in the United States, said Dr Anthony Fauci, the US government's top infectious disease expert.
+It has yet to be detected in the United States, said Dr. Anthony Fauci, the US government's top infectious disease expert.
 Abroad, the variant “seems to be spreading at a reasonably rapid rate,” he told CNN.
-And although it may be more transmissible and resistant to vaccines than other variants, ''we don't know that for sure right now”.
+And although it may be more transmissible and resistant to vaccines than other variants, ''we don't know that for sure right now.”
+President Joe Biden said the new variant “should make clearer than ever why this pandemic will not end until we have global vaccinations.''
+He called anew for unvaccinated Americans to get their widely available doses and for governments to waive intellectual property protections for COVID-19 vaccines so they can be more rapidly manufactured around the world.

 Israel, one of the world's most vaccinated countries, announced Friday that it also detected its first case of the new variant in a traveller who returned from Malawi.
 The traveller and two other suspected cases were placed in isolation.
 Israel said all three were vaccinated, but officials were looking into the travellers' exact vaccination status.